mitre-attack/attack-navigator/USAGE.md

 layer with the current version of ATT&CK.
 Past versions of ATT&CK that are compatible with the Navigator are accessible in the
 "More Options" dropdown.
 This interface allows you to create a new layer from one of the following options:
 - Specifying the desired ATT&CK version and domain for the new layer; or
-- Specifying the URL of a custom collection or STIX bundle for the new layer (Note: this does not support integration with the ATT&CK Workbench)
+- Specifying the URL of a custom collection or STIX bundle for the new layer.
+For example, the URL of a bundle hosted on GitHub:
+<code>https://raw.githubusercontent.com/mitre/cti/master/enterprise-attack/enterprise-attack.json</code>.
+Note: the collection or
+STIX bundle must have a Matrix object in order to display techniques in the Navigator.

 For performance reasons, the Navigator currently imposes a limit of ten (10) active layers at any given point in time.